Temporal-Coded Deep Spiking Neural Network with Easy Training and Robust Performance: Deep SNN with Easy and Direct Training

-The proposed neuron is highly scalable since it is built using digital CMOS circuits.
-The synaptic weights can be made tunable by using a digitally controllable resistor bank at the cost of increased area consumption.
-Due to its highly digital and simple architecture, the neuron consumes less than $10$ pJ/spike in $65$nm process and the energy consumption will reduce further with technology scaling.
-This leads to an energy efficiency gain of $45\%$ over \cite{zhou2020deep} as the latter had $19$ pJ/spike energy consumption.
+The proposed circuit is highly scalable since it is built using digital CMOS circuits.
+The synaptic weights can be made tunable by using a digitally controllable resistor bank.
+The neuron consumes less than $10$ pJ/spike in $65$nm process and the energy consumption will reduce further with technology scaling.
+This leads to an energy efficiency gain of $45\%$ over \cite{zhou2020deep}.